jairmilanes/jsdoc-chameleon-template/README.md

 ```

 ## Style Switcher
 The Style Switcher is a simple pop up to help you visualise different color and font configurations.
 To enable the style switcher first take a look at the example configuration in the bottom of this page.
-Notice it has a key ```styleSwitcher``` and a couple of others, the ```colors``` keys, it has all the available default color schemes and you can add yours in case none of the default ones fit's your needs, and the ```fonts``` key, which has all the avavilable fonts and just like with colors, you can choose more fonts from [Google Fonts](https://fonts.google.com/) and add to the list.
+Notice it has a key ```styleSwitcher``` and a couple of others:
+* the ```colors``` key, it has all the available default color schemes and you can add yours in case none of the default ones fit's your needs
+* the ```fonts``` key, which has all the avavilable fonts and just like with colors, you can choose more fonts from [Google Fonts](https://fonts.google.com/) and add to the list.

 To enable and use it follow these steps:
-* Setting the ```styleSwitcher:true``` in your jsdoc.json
+* Set ```styleSwitcher:true``` in your jsdoc.json
 * Re-generate your docs by running the ```generate-docs``` command
 * Visit your documentation page
 * Select your scheme and fonts
 * Click the export button on the style switcher
 * Copy your configuration to your ```jsdoc.json``` file

 ## Adding Search
 If you would like to enable [Algolia DocSearch](https://community.algolia.com/docsearch/), you can pass a `search` object into the `templates` object.